manucho254/vue-dashboard/README.md

 - The application uses axios to consume and display data from our backend api
 - default BaseURL
 >  axios.defaults.baseURL = 'https: //log-proj-redis-broker.herokuapp.com'

+- since the backed requires Authorization: Token {token}
+- All POST and GET request we send need the header
+"
+In views/Home.vue
+In views/Search.vue

+    let token = localStorage.getItem('token');
+    const authHeaders = {
+        'headers': {
+            'Authorization': 'Token ' + token
+        }
+    }

+"

+: this.$store.commit('setIsLoading', true) = This state that show a loading animation when set to true. default is (false).

+    await axios
+        .post(`/api/logs/search/`, {
+            'query': this.query
+        }, authHeaders)

+### state and store

 ```
 store/index.js